U.S. Senator Burr steps aside as committee chair as FBI probes stock trades

 He told reporters at the U.S. Capitol on Thursday he decided to step aside because he did not want the investigation to distract the intelligence committee from its work.
 "I thought this was the best thing to do," Burr said.

+Moscow denies such actions.
+Trump dismisses the allegations as a hoax.
+Senator Mark Warner, the Democratic committee vice chairman who has worked closely with Burr, told reporters he thought Burr had made the right choice in temporarily stepping aside, and hoped the matter would be resolved as quickly as possible.

-The Republican senator turned over his phone to Federal Bureau of Investigation agents after they served a search warrant at his Washington home.
-The warrant marked a significant step-up in the investigation of Burr's stock sales in mid-February, when he and other lawmakers were getting regular briefings on the coronavirus outbreak and President Donald Trump and some of his political allies were downplaying the threat to the public.
+The Republican senator turned over his phone to FBI agents after they served a search warrant at his Washington home.
+The warrant marked a significant step-up in the investigation of Burr's stock sales in mid-February, when he and other lawmakers were receiving regular briefings on the coronavirus outbreak and President Donald Trump and some of his political allies were downplaying the threat to the public.

 Trump said he did not know anything about Burr's decision and had not discussed Burr's situation with anyone at the Department of Justice.
 "I know nothing about it...
 That's too bad," he told reporters.

 'HIGHEST LEVELS' AT JUSTICE The Democratic Party in Burr's home state of North Carolina said he should resign from the Senate.
-Burr, 64, had already said he would not run for a fourth six-year Senate term in 2022.
+Burr, 64, had decided not to run for a fourth six-year Senate term in 2022 well before the reports on his stock sales.

-The Intelligence Committee chairmanship is one of the most important positions in the Senate, approving the president's nominees to lead the country's spy agencies and conducting oversight of their operations.
-It was not immediately clear who would take over as chairman.
-The three senators next in line for seniority on the Republican-led panel - Jim Risch, Marco Rubio, and Susan Collins - all chair other committees.
+The Intelligence Committee chairmanship is one of the most important positions in the Senate.
+The panel approves the president's nominees to lead the country's spy agencies and handles oversight of their operations, conducting most of its business behind closed doors.
+It was not immediately clear who would step in as chairman.
+The three senators next in line for seniority on the Republican-led intelligence committee - Jim Risch, Marco Rubio and Susan Collins - all chair other committees.

 The Senate's Republican leadership will decide who will take the position.
 Other senators whose stock trades have been scrutinized have denied trading on coronavirus information.
 Republican Senator Kelly Loffler has strongly denied wrongdoing in connection with her sales of millions of dollars in shares in the weeks after lawmakers were first briefed on the virus.

-Senator Dianne Feinstein, an intelligence committee Democrat, has turned over documents to the FBI about stock trades by her husband, a spokesman for Feinstein said on Thursday.
+Senator Dianne Feinstein, an intelligence committee Democrat, has turned over documents to the FBI about stock trades by her husband that show she was not involved, a spokesman for Feinstein said on Thursday.
+Burr's decision called to mind the decision of Democratic Senator Bob Menendez to step aside as ranking member of the Senate Foreign Relations Committee in 2015 as he faced corruption charges.
+Those charges were eventually dropped.

 ALSO READ